Brief generation is in private beta. Join the waitlist for a free pilot brief. Join waitlist →

 6. UPL disclaimer

 BenchRecon does not provide legal advice, legal representation, or legal services.
-The information presented in every brief is public-records aggregation drawn from the USSC public datafile.
+The information presented in every brief is public-records aggregation drawn from cited public records — the USSC public datafile, public officer-conduct records, and court-published standard instruction texts.
 Nothing in any BenchRecon product constitutes an attorney-client relationship or a legal opinion.
 Your judgment as licensed counsel governs how this research is used, whether it is disclosed, and whether it is appropriate for your client's case.
 State UPL rules apply to any downstream use of this material.